masautt/typescript-compiler-showcase/as3/README.md

 ## 2. Getting Started

-**NOTE**: You can skip the installation process by running the lexer in a browser at [this repl.it link](https://repl.it/@msautter/typescript-compiler-as3).
+**NOTE**: You can skip the installation process by running the codegen in a browser at [this repl.it link](https://repl.it/@msautter/typescript-compiler-as3).

 ### Requirements